Session 2

 Access to energy played a key role in modern wars and power balance amongst countries.

-It is a strategic asset to power mechanized armies, a casus belli and a negotiation lever in international relations.
+It is a strategic asset to power mechanized armies, a casus belli and a bargaining lever in international relations.

-European countries have very limited access to major energy sources as oil, coal and gas, especially in comparison to their consumption.
+European countries have very limited access to major energy sources such as oil, coal and gas, especially in comparison with their consumption.

 They are highly dependent on energy importations.